 Becker graduated from the University of Minnesota in May 2003, with a B.A. in an intercollegiate program consisting of educational psychology and youth studies.
 He currently resides in Roseville, Minn., with his wife Christa, daughter Brittlyn, and son Bo.

-Dustin Schlatter is entering his first season as the Gophers’ assistant coach after spending the past five seasons as a volunteer assistant (2015-16) and as a graduate assistant (2010-2014).
+Dustin Schlatter is entering his second season as the Gophers’ assistant coach in 2017-18 after spending the previous six seasons as a volunteer assistant (2015-16) and as a graduate assistant (2010-2015).

 Schlatter came to Minnesota as a blue-chip recruit and immediately backed up those rankings by racking up a gaudy 42-1 record, claiming both the Big Ten and NCAA title at 149 pounds and the Big Ten Freshman of the Year award in the process.
 Schlatter was the first rookie in program history to win a national title.